digital-craftsman-de/cqs-routing/README.md

 - **[Response constructor](./docs/response-constructor.md)**
 *Transforms the gathered data of the handler into a response.*

-The process how the controller handles a request can be [seen here](./docs/process.md).
+The process how the controller handles a request can be and when to use which component is [described here](./docs/process.md).

 **Routing**